wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

 ## Other configurations via annotations

-In addition to the listed configuration use cases, you can fine-tune the Wallarm sidecar proxy solution for application pods using many other annotations.
+In addition to the listed configuration use cases, you can fine-tune the Wallarm sidecar solution for application pods using many other annotations.

 [There is the list of supported per-pod's annotations](pod-annotations.md)